awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

   Once you get your tokens from the broker you can use them directly against your backend.
-  In the backend you will need to verify the JWT token signature (see [how to verify a token](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html))
+  In the backend you will need to verify the JWT token signature (see _How to verify a JWT token_ section below).

   _Note: You can refer to the [OAuth 2.0 RFC 7636](https://tools.ietf.org/html/rfc7636) to check your implementation._
 </details>